atlassian/jira-cloud-for-sketch/TROUBLESHOOTING.md

 ## Other troubleshooting steps

-### Check your JIRA Cloud permissions
+### Check your Jira Cloud permissions

-The Sketch plugin tries hard to determine if a request to JIRA Cloud failed due to a permissions issue and display an appropriate error.
-However, different JIRA Cloud REST resources have different failure modes depending on the user's permissions, so there's a chance that the plugin will misinterpret a returned error code.
-Check with your JIRA Cloud administrator that you have the [appropriate permissions] for the operation that is failing.
+The Sketch plugin tries hard to determine if a request to Jira Cloud failed due to a permissions issue and display an appropriate error.
+However, different Jira Cloud REST resources have different failure modes depending on the user's permissions, so there's a chance that the plugin will misinterpret a returned error code.
+Check with your Jira Cloud administrator that you have the [appropriate permissions] for the operation that is failing.

 ### Check the logs